 If used regularly; fenugreeks may help control cholesterol, triglyceride as well as high blood sugar (glycemic) levels in people with diabetes.

 Fenugreek seeds added to cereals and wheat flour (bread) or made into gruel, given to the nursing mothers may increase breast milk production.

 Fenugreek seeds are readily available in the spice stores all around the year.
 One may find different forms of seeds such as whole seeds, powdered or vacuum packed paste in these stores.

 Choose whole seeds from authentic brands.
 The seeds should feature bright golden-yellow color, hard and exude delicate maple flavor.
-Avoid old stocks as they may infected by fungal mold and out of flavor.
+Avoid old stocks as they may infect by fungal mold and out of flavor.

 Store whole seeds in airtight glass container and place in a cool, dark place where it can stay fresh for several months.
 Powdered or paste form of fenugreek, however, should be kept in the air-sealed packets and placed inside the refrigerator.

-Traditionally, fenugreek seeds are being used in a wide range of culinary recipes, especially in spice mix.
+Traditionally, fenugreek seeds are in use in a wide range of culinary recipes, especially in the spice mix.
 The seeds either in the forms of whole seeds, sprouted, powder, sauce or as paste used in a variety of savory dishes in many parts of Middle-East, India, Mediterranean and Central Asian regions.

-The seeds should be added in small quantities in food since they possess strong aroma and bitter taste.
-Dry fry under light heat in order to mellow their flavor.
+The seeds should be added in small quantities to food since they possess strong aroma and bitter taste.
+Dry fry under the low flame in order to mellow their flavor.

 Here are some serving tips: